ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 ||<UIImageView: 0x7fcf29810f80; [...]>
 ```

-Since the output represents a hierarchy, you might notice it can be represented similar to the graph in Figure 1 as:
+Since the output represents a hierarchy, you might notice it can be represented similarly to the graph in Figure 1 as:

 *Figure 2.
 UIView hierarchy graph*